Designing User Interviews

 User interviews can be conducted for the following reasons:

-In the beginning of the interview, you should ask opening questions to set people at ease and build rapport.
-You should not ask about sensitive topics.
-Instead, focus on setting the stage and bringing your interviewees on board so they’re comfortable enough to be, and remain, open with you.
+At the beginning of the interview, ask opening questions to set people at ease and build rapport.
+Do not ask about sensitive topics.
+Instead, focus on setting the stage and bringing your interviewees on board so they are comfortable enough to be, and remain open with you.
 Your questions at this stage can include:

-In the middle of the interview, you’re hitting high gear.
+In the middle of the interview, you are hitting high gear.
 Having established a direct channel with your interviewees (the users), you move on and ask the bulk of your questions.
 The predetermined order of the questions may change based on the direction the conversation is taking.
 Some of the tips here include:

 At the end of the interview, you wrap up in a way that makes participants feel as though they have said what they wanted to say and that their answers are valuable.